Github-Archives/Nodejs-React-Working-FullStack-Template/README.md

 - Frontend ＝ `localhost:5173`

 You should now be able to pull up `localhost:5173` in your browser and submit a POST request to `localhost:3000/users` to add a user to the SQLlite database.

+Note: The database is stored in the backend directory as `database.sqlite` which is included in the `.gitignore` file.

 ### Packages Installed
 #### Backend: